alaahassan0022/Mars-Rover/README.md

 			-The key is a composite of the x-coordinate and the y-coordinate of the obstacle -The value is just an Integer of value '1', it's not used but a value was needed to be put.

-		-Both maps are loaded at the beggining of the execution of any command.
+		-Both maps are loaded at the beggining of the execution of any command string.

 	- Direction enum:
 		-Has 2 variables of type Direction too: rotatedLeft and rotatedRight, using a static block they were set to each direction so as to perform the rotation on any of them directly.